Wolverine971/9takes/src/blog/people/celebrities/Khloe-Kardashian.md

 <summary class="accordion">TL;DR: Why Khloé Kardashian is an Enneagram type 6</summary>
 <div class="panel">
 <ul>
-<li><b>Navigating Fame and Personal Struggles:</b> Khloé Kardashian, a staple of the "Keeping Up with the Kardashians" reality show, is a noteworthy representation of an Enneagram Type 6, or Loyalist.
+<li><b>Navigating Fame and Personal Struggles:</b> Khloé Kardashian, a staple of the "Keeping Up with the Kardashians" reality show, is a noteworthy representation of an Enneagram type 6, or Loyalist.
 Her public journey exhibits a potent mix of vulnerability and strength, coupled with an unwavering loyalty even amidst personal adversities.
 </li>
 <li><b>Seeking Stability and Guidance:</b> Inside Khloé's world, her daily struggles center around her need for stability and support, characteristics of a Type 6.
 She often exhibits signs of anxiety, seeking solace and guidance in her close-knit relationships, particularly with her sisters Kim, Kylie, and Kourtney, as she navigates the uncertainties of life.
 </li>